kirthana1181/LeNet-5-using-Brainsmith/README.md

 3. Cmake for V80 shell integration (optional, depends on the applications target HW resource)
 4. Python 3.11.*

-Ensure 'smith' command line is set-up, which is used to run the compiler and create our streamlined dataflow-accelerators (DFA).
+Ensure 'smith' command line has been installed, which is used to run the compiler and create our streamlined dataflow-accelerators (DFA).

 ## Brainsmith build flow